open-zaak/open-notificaties/docs/installation/self_signed.rst

    of course any notification subscribers.
 It does this using ``https`` - using http is insecure.

-   When Open Notificaties makes these requests, the SSL certificates are varified for their validity - e.g. expired certificates or certificates signed by an unkonwn Certificate Authority (CA) will throw errors (as they should!).
+   When Open Notificaties makes these requests, the SSL certificates are verified for their validity - e.g. expired certificates or certificates signed by an unkonwn Certificate Authority (CA) will throw errors (as they should!).